Mexican Hat, UT Property Crime Rates and Non-Violent Crime Maps

 • In Elk Ridge, UT, crime costs $28 per person, which is $279 less than in Mexican Hat

-The table below shows the total cost of crime to the residents of Mexican Hat for the year 2025 along with the projected cost per resident.
+The table below breaks the property-crime total into its four offenses for Mexican Hat, with the projected cost per resident.

 Crime